-- A. The following definitions apply to this section: - Group Medical Coverage.
+- A. The following definitions apply to this section: - Group Medical/Dental Coverage.
 Employer-sponsored coverage.
 Does not include individual coverage or individual policies purchased through any state or federal sponsored exchange, Medicaid (such as Oregon Health Plan), TRICARE or Medicare. - 2.
 Opt Out.
-Employees choosing not to enroll because they are enrolled in other Group Medical coverage.
-Proof of other coverage is required. - 3.
+Employees choosing not to enroll because they are enrolled in other group medical and/or dental coverage. - 3.
 Waive.
-Employees without other Group Medical coverage choosing not to enroll.
-Those waiving are required to waive medical and/or dental, as offered by the Member. - B. Employees who opt out or waive must still be enrolled in all employer-paid life and disability plans offered through CIS. - C. For Members with 10 or more employees, at least 90% of the eligible employees, excluding opt outs, must be enrolled in medical coverage.
+Employees without other group medical and/or dental coverage choosing not to enroll.
+This option automatically waives both medical and dental coverage. - 4.
+Mid-Year Enrollment Change.
+Proof of losing or gaining group medical and/or dental coverage is required. - B. Employees who opt out or waive must still be enrolled in all employer-paid life and disability plans offered through CIS. - C. For Members with 10 or more employees, at least 90% of the eligible employees, excluding opt outs, must be enrolled in medical coverage.
 For Members with fewer than 10 employees, at least 50% of the eligible employees must be enrolled in medical coverage.
-If the Member offers an employee choice of CIS and non-CIS coverage, at least 51% of eligible employees must be enrolled in the CIS coverage. - D. If the Member offers dental coverage, employees have the following options with regard to dental: - Waive coverage - Enroll for employee-only coverage - Enroll for employee & dependent coverage. - If the employee's medical coverage is through CIS, dependents enrolled in dental must match those enrolled in medical. - If the employee's medical coverage is not through CIS or if the employee opts out of CIS medical coverage, the employee must enroll all eligible dependents in the dental coverage.
+If the Member offers an employee choice of CIS and non-CIS coverage, at least 51% of eligible employees must be enrolled in the CIS coverage. - D. If the Member offers dental coverage, employees have the following enrollment options: - 1.
+Waive coverage - 2.
+Enroll for employee only coverage - 3.
+Enroll for employee & dependent coverage

-Employees or dependents enrolling in an ODS Dental plan after their initial eligibility period will be subject to a waiting period for certain dental services.
+Employees or dependents enrolling in a Delta Dental plan after their initial eligibility period will be subject to a late enrollment penalty.
+The penalty limits coverage to preventive services only for the first 12 months.

-- E. For groups that offer vision coverage, the individuals enrolled in vision must match the individuals enrolled in the medical plan. - F. Members, when completing their annual RFC, may choose to offer a cash payment to employees who opt out of medical.
+E. For groups that offer vision coverage, the individuals enrolled in vision must match the individuals enrolled in the medical plan.

+- F. Members, when completing their annual RFC, may choose to offer a cash payment to employees who opt out of medical.
 The cash option cannot exceed \$100 per employee per month.
 If the employee and spouse both work for the same CIS employer and are both covered by a CIS-sponsored medical plan, one can opt out and receive up to \$200.
-The cash option is not available to any employee who waives medical coverage (i.e., who does not have other Group Medical Coverage) or who is eligible for Medicare coverage.

-- G. An opt out or waiver election is subject to IRS Code Section 125 election restrictions.
-Accordingly, an election made for a year may not be revoked or modified, except in the case of a qualified Change in Status Event. - H. Except as outlined in Section F above, Members may not provide cash or other financial incentives to employees for not enrolling themselves or their eligible dependents on the medical and/or dental plans. - I. Members may not directly reimburse employees for any medical expenses incurred including, but not limited to, payment of all or part of the deductible, copayments or coinsurance amounts.
+The cash option is not available to any employee who waives medical coverage (i.e., who does not have other group medical coverage) or who is eligible for Medicare coverage. - G. An opt out or waiver election is subject to IRS Code Section 125 election restrictions.
+Accordingly, an election made for a year may not be revoked or modified, except in the case of a Qualified Change in Status Event. - H. Except as outlined in Section F above, Members may not provide cash or other financial incentives to employees for not enrolling themselves or their eligible dependents on the medical and/or dental plans. - I. Members may not directly reimburse employees for any medical expenses incurred including, but not limited to, payment of all or part of the deductible, copayments or coinsurance amounts.